 For the agricultural sector, plantation workers received a P20 increase.
 From the previous P295 per day, the existing

 minimum wage rate under this sector is P315.

 Sancho, also the secretary-general of the General Alliance of Workers Associations (Gawa), said the P50 to P100 wage increase they are planning to push is a "reasonable" amount.

-"Though, it will still depend on the marches of events regarding our economic struggle," he said, adding that there will be "exemptions" as to who cannot be required for such increase.
+"It will still depend on the marches of events regarding our economic struggle," he said, adding that there will be "exemptions" as to who cannot be required for such increase.

 In an earlier statement, the labor sector cited reports from the National Economic and Development Authority (Neda) showing that a Filipino worker is losing P23,000 annually due to coronavirus disease (Covid-19) pandemic.

-In Western Visayas, the purchasing power of the peso was reduced to P0.79 as of December 2020.
+In Western Visayas, the purchasing power of the peso was reduced to P0.79, as of December 2020.

 Sancho said the real wage in the region is only P312 per day.

-This does not include reduction in wages and wage-related benefits due to the implementation of flexible working arrangements like compressed workweek, job rotation and forced leaves under a "no work no pay" policy.
+This does not include a reduction in wages and wage-related benefits due to the implementation of flexible working arrangements like compressed workweek, job rotation and forced leaves under a "no work no pay" policy.

 Pointing out that this is not new, Sancho recalled that a P7.50 to P12 temporary Cola per day was implemented in December 1993 under Wage Order No. 3.